electricherd/audiobookfinder/README.md

 * found emojis :grin:

 ### ToDo
+* libp2p changes
+    + uuid not needed any more: identification is done via a hash from public key
 * will change from old [state_machine_future](https://docs.rs/state_machine_future/) to [smlang](https://crates.io/crates/smlang) state machine
     + old: is too complicated to use
     + old: no new releases and old future usage